-Treatment on the Psychotic Disorders Unit
+Treatment on the Thought Disorders Unit

 When your loved one is staying on our inpatient unit, they will receive a wide variety of treatment aimed at helping them get through their current crisis and return to their home environment or a less-intensive level of care.
 On average, individuals stay with us for seven to ten days; some individuals do not need as much time to stabilize, and others need more time.